 Whether you have four kids, two, or just one, finding the time to get quality sleep as a parent can feel impossible at times.
 The exhausted feeling of being up with your newborn all night or the dreaded anxiety brought on by having teenagers can keep you from falling asleep.
 Whatever it is, being a parent is tough, but hopefully these sleep hacks can help you achieve the much-needed shut-eye you deserve.

 14. Ban pets (and kids) from bed: While sleeping with your dog does have some benefits, if you struggle with sleep, it may be time to kick out your furry friend.
 The same thing goes for kids.
-Extra bodies in your bed can hinder your sleep and cause you to wake up several times during the night.
+Whether you’re in a California King or Queen mattress, extra bodies in your bed can hinder your sleep and cause you to wake up several times during the night.

 15. Tire your children out during the day: If getting your kids to bed is a constant battle, consider incorporating more active activities into their day.
 Soccer practices after school or nightly walks before bed can help your children release some of that energy that may make going to bed at a decent hour tough.